HL7/fhir-transitions-of-care-ig/input/pagecontent/index.md

 The primary goal of the PACIO Project is to establish the technical foundation for data exchange within PAC and partner organizations across the spectrum of care.
 It seeks to do so by creating a framework for and community through the development of Fast Healthcare Interoperability Resource (FHIR&copy;) technical implementation guides (IGs) and reference implementations that will facilitate health data exchange through standards-based use case-driven application programming interfaces (APIs).

 Information covered in this IG is relevant to providers across the full spectrum of patient care, including acute, sub-acute, long-term post-acute care (LTPAC), community-based organizations, and private practice practitioners.
 The PACIO community brings together healthcare providers with a deep understanding of patient functioning that makes them uniquely suited to author this IG.
-This understanding comes out of providers’:
+This understanding comes out of each provider's:
 * goal of helping individuals in these settings return to living in their homes and communities.
 * knowledge of the activities that individuals need to perform and how to help them regain the ability to perform these activities by leveraging the necessary treatments and supports.